Ou Medicine

 30%

-5. A blood test can help confirm if a woman is beginning menopause.
+5. A blood test can help confirm if you are beginning menopause.
 The test measures the level of which of these?

 You didn't answer this question.